AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_11_CONTEXT.md

-This assertion is satisfied to the extent that all of the tests specified in TA-A_08 and constructed in TA-A_04 are correctly executed in a controlled environment on a defined cadence (e.g. daily) or for each proposed change, and on all candidate release builds for XYZ.
+This assertion is satisfied to the extent that all of the tests specified in TA-A_08 and constructed in TA-A_04 are correctly executed in a controlled environment on a defined cadence (e.g. daily) or for each proposed change, and on all candidate release builds for uProtocol.

-Note that correct behaviour of tests may be confirmed using fault induction (e.g. by introducing an error or misconfiguration into XYZ).
+Note that correct behaviour of tests may be confirmed using fault induction (e.g. by introducing an error or misconfiguration into uProtocol).

 **Evidence**